You Need To Forgive Yourself And Others

 I’ve seen people transform their lives through the power of pardoning.

-One client of mine went from being stuck in a dead-end job and toxic relationship to launching his own successful business and finding a loving partner.
+One client of mine went from being stuck in a dead-end job and a toxic relationship to launching his own successful business and finding a loving partner.
 All because he learned to let go of past resentments and self-blame.

-Overcoming Guilt and Shame Through Forgiveness
+Overcoming Feelings of Guilt and Shame

 Guilt and shame are like quicksand.
 The more you struggle, the deeper you sink.
 But absolution?
 That’s your rope out.